-Figures 3, 5, 6,8 and 9 are a representative sample of performance profiles that indicate the fraction of instances (vertical axis) for which a given branching strategy proves a target bound after branching on a given number of nodes (horizontal axis).
-The target bound is typically within 0% or 5% of the optimal bandwidth (for the Random and MM instances), or $\phi$ (for the Turner instances).
-The branching strategies compared are WBH with greedy variable selection (WBH-VS) and WBH with layered branching order which alternates between placing vertices in the left and right of the permutation (WBH-LR), as well as DFS and BFS with the same alternating branching order.
+Figures 3-7 are a representative sample of performance profiles that indicate the fraction of instances (vertical axis) for which a given branching strategy proves a target bound after branching on a given number of nodes (horizontal axis).
+The target bound is typically within 0% or 5% of the optimal or best-known bandwidth (for the Random and MM instances), or $\phi$ (for the Turner instances).
+The Random instances were small enough for us to solve with an off-the-shelf constraint programming toolkit, Gecode (Schulte et al. 2017), while the best-known values were used for the MM instances.
+Branching strategies compared are WBH with greedy variable selection (WBH-VS) and WBH with layered branching order which alternates between placing vertices in the left and right of the permutation (WBH-LR), as well as DFS and BFS with the same alternating branching order.
 Where relevant the figures also show the fraction of instances for which the tighter of the graph theoretic lower bounds (5) and (6) achieved the target bound.
-The number of internal nodes are limited to $k \in \{100, 1000, 10000\}$ ; when the horizontal axis terminates before k all of the curves are flat for a larger number of branches up to k.
-We omit results for the Turner instances with 1000 vertices, since the gap between the tightest graph theoretic lower bound and the upper bound phi was found to be 0.35% on average, leaving little room for improvement.
+The number of internal nodes are limited to $k \in \{100, 1000, 10000\}$ ; when the horizontal axis terminates before k, all of the curves are flat for a larger number of branches up to k.
+We omit results for the Turner instances with 1000 vertices, since the gap between the tightest graph theoretic lower bound and the upper bound $\phi$ was found to be 0.35% on average, leaving little room for improvement.